-Killer whales eat fish, marine mammals, and cephalopods.
+Killer whales eat fish, marine mammals, seals, cephalopods, and even sea birds.
 The killer whale is a carnivore, so it only eats the meat from other creatures.
 Fortunately, the ocean has a bounty of prey.
 Since the killer whale is considered an apex predator, many creatures in the ocean are on the orca’s menu.

 The foods that killer whales eat include:

 It is important to note that orcas live in a vast range around the world, and several types of killer whales exist.
 Some of them might subsist mostly on seals while others, like resident killer whales, will mostly eat fish.

 Nevertheless, killer whales are not very picky when it comes to their food.
 They will feed on many foods to get the sustenance they need, and they need a lot of it!

 Killer whales are very large mammals that can weigh anywhere between 6,600 and 8,800 pounds on average.
 Larger killer whales can weigh up to 12,000 pounds, with the largest weighing over 20,000 pounds.